andrewerk/trybesmith/README.md

-# Welcome to the Blogs API Project Repository!
+# Welcome to the Trybesmith Project Repository!

 This individual project was developed within Trybe Course.
-The main goal was to build a CRUD RESTful API for a blog back-end.
-With this application, you can add new users, login and receive a authentication token for other requests.
+The main goal was to build a CRUD RESTful API in TypeScript for a MMROPG shop back-end.
+With this application, you can add new users, login and receive a authentication token for other requests, add new products and new orders.

 ## Read the docs and deploy URL